Haiyan Wang

 Want to book Michael Reid as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Based on his influential book, this talk examines the structural factors that have repeatedly constrained Latin America’s development.
-Reid explores institutions, inequality, political incentives and the legacy of history, explaining why reform is so difficult and what has consistently gone wrong, despite moments of optimism and growth.
+Drawing on his book Forgotten Continent, Reid examines the structural forces that have repeatedly held back Latin America's development.
+He unpacks the roles of institutions, inequality, and political incentives, explaining why reform proves so difficult even in moments of optimism and growth.

-An in-depth analysis of Brazil’s ambitions, contradictions and long-term prospects.
-Reid explains why Brazil has repeatedly fallen short of its potential, how politics and institutions shape economic outcomes, and what Brazil’s trajectory means for global markets, geopolitics and the wider region.
+A clear-eyed look at Brazil's long-term prospects and the gap between its potential and its performance.
+Reid explains how politics and institutions shape the country's economy, and what Brazil's trajectory means for global markets, geopolitics, and the wider region.

 Why democratic systems across the region are under strain.
-Reid analyses populism, voter disillusionment, weak institutions and executive overreach, and explains what this means for political stability, investment climates and long-term governance.
+Reid analyzes populism, eroding public trust, weak institutions, and executive overreach, and explains what these pressures mean for stability, investment, and long-term governance.

 Drawing on decades of reporting and analysis, this talk looks ahead to the next decade.
 Reid outlines how global fragmentation, technology, demographics and geopolitical rivalry will shape Latin America’s options, risks and opportunities, and what leaders should realistically expect from the region in the years ahead.